open-resources/physics_bank/content/public/008.Energy/Exploding_Asteroid/Exploding_Asteroid.md

   params:
     vars:
       title: Exploding Asteroid
-      name: Santiago
+      name: Savannah
-      name2: Mateo
+      name2: Abbas
     part1:
       ans1:
-        value: The FORCE vector they determine that each piece of the asteroid felt during the explosion will be the same.
+        value: The momentum vectors they use to describe each of the two asteroid pieces will be the same.
-        correct: true
       ans2:
-        value: They will both agree on how the kinetic energy of each of the pieces has changed.
-        correct: true
+        value: The CHANGE in the momentum vector they determine for each piece of the asteroid before and after the explosion will be the same.
       ans3:
-        value: The momentum vectors they use to describe each of the two asteroid pieces will be the same.
+        value: The FORCE vector they determine that each piece of the asteroid felt during the explosion will be the same.
-        correct: false
       ans4:
+        value: The final velocity vectors they use to describe the two asteroid pieces will be the same.
+      ans5:
         value: They will both agree on how the internal energy of the system has changed.
-        correct: true
-      ans5:
+      ans6:
         value: They will both agree on how much kinetic energy each of the asteroid pieces has.
-        correct: false
-      ans6:
-        value: The final velocity vectors they use to describe the two asteroid pieces will be the same.
-        correct: false
 ---
 # {{ params.vars.title }}
+## Question Text

+{{ params.vars.name }} and {{ params.vars.name2 }} are both standing in their space ships, each one moving with a constant (but different) velocity.
+They carefully watch and measure, from their two space ships, an asteroid exploding into two parts.
+When they compare their final numbers, which of their numbers will agree?

+### Answer Section

+Select all the choices that apply.

+Note: You will be awarded full marks only if you select all the correct choices, and none of the incorrect choices.
+Choosing incorrect choices as well as not choosing correct choices will result in deductions.

+- {{ params.part1.ans1.value }}
+- {{ params.part1.ans2.value }}
+- {{ params.part1.ans3.value }}
+- {{ params.part1.ans4.value }}
+- {{ params.part1.ans5.value }}
+- {{ params.part1.ans6.value }}

 ## Attribution